Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Results

+The mock-observation pipeline primarily dilutes pre-existing phase correlations rather than generating new coherent couplings.
+Transverse $uv$ filtering removes part of the coherent large-scale and small-scale structure, while additive thermal noise randomizes relative phases when the intrinsic signal is weak.
+Consequently, the redshift-dependent features in $R$ are suppressed in amplitude and mildly broadened compared to the noiseless case.
+The degradation is strongest when the signal variance in the reference band is small (e.g., at very high redshift) and for scale pairs that probe the largest spatial scales, where the intrinsic 21\,cm contrast is low and instrumental filtering is most severe.

+In the SKA1-Low-like noisy mock, the secondary feature visible in the noiseless results at lower redshifts ($10<z<15$) is largely suppressed.
+This feature is associated with the transition from patchy X-ray heating to the onset of reionization, where the intrinsic 21\,cm contrast is already declining.
+Around $10<z<15$, the band-limited variance at $1\lesssim j_1\lesssim3$ becomes comparable to the thermal-noise floor, and uncorrelated fluctuations efficiently randomize the relative phases between scales, flattening the cross-scale coupling signal.
+Because $R$ divides out part of the common amplitude response in $S_1(j_1)$, it remains more stable than $S_2$ itself, but the late-time evolution is nonetheless reduced compared to the noiseless case.

-At higher redshifts ($15\lesssim z\lesssim25$), however, a clear signal remains detectable.
-This persistence arises because the 21\,cm fluctuations are intrinsically strongest during the Ly$\alpha$ coupling and early X--ray heating phases, when the spin temperature begins to decouple from the CMB and large spatial contrasts develop.
-In this regime, the signal variance still exceeds the thermal noise level, and the localized averaging in the wavelet scattering transform further suppresses uncorrelated fluctuations.
-Pairs anchored at the smaller wavelet scales ($j_1=1$--3) and coupled to larger $j_2>j_1$ preserve the model ordering and exhibit the most robust evolution in $R$.
+At higher redshifts ($15\lesssim z\lesssim 25$), a clear coupling signal remains detectable.
+This persistence reflects the fact that 21\,cm fluctuations are intrinsically strongest during Ly$\alpha$ coupling and early X-ray heating, when large spatial contrasts develop and the signal variance exceeds the thermal-noise level.
+In this regime, the localized averaging intrinsic to the scattering transform further suppresses uncorrelated noise, and low-order couplings anchored at small wavelet scales ($1\leq j_1\leq3$) and coupled to larger scales ($j_2>j_1$) preserve the CDM-FDM ordering most robustly.

-At very high redshift ($z\gtrsim25$), where the intrinsic 21\,cm signal becomes weak, all models converge as the field becomes noise dominated and inter--scale coupling is washed out.
-Similarly, toward the end of reionization, ionization saturation diminishes $S_2$ and $R$ in all models.
-Taken together, these results show that the second--order scattering statistics remain informative at intermediate redshifts under realistic SKA1--Low conditions: $S_2$ quantifies the global reduction of phase coupling, while the normalized ratio $R$ provides a noise--tolerant measure that preserves the CDM--FDM ordering on the intermediate wavelet scales carrying most of the 21\,cm signal.
+At very high redshift ($z\gtrsim 25$), where the intrinsic 21\,cm signal is weak, all models converge as the field becomes noise dominated and inter-scale coupling is washed out.
+Similarly, toward the end of reionization the diminishing neutral fraction reduces both the overall contrast and the coupling signal.
+Taken together, these results show that the second-order scattering ratio $R$ remains informative within our SKA1-Low-like mock-observation setup primarily in the intermediate redshift window, with the most robust model dependence carried by low-order cross-scale pairs.